caritosteph/FlashCard/README.md

 # FlashCard
-FlashCard is a mobile app for Android and IOS built with React Native, which allows users create decks for any topic and add cards to these decks and start studing through resolving Quiz.
+FlashCard is a mobile app for Android and IOS built with React Native, which allows users create decks about any topic and add cards to these decks and start studying resolving a Quiz.

 ## Installation